Bedrock-OSS/bedrock-wiki/docs/commands/mcfunctions.md

 It is not possible to run conditional commands.
 Those will still need to utilize command blocks in some way, or could utilize the 1.19.50 execute syntax.

-Running commands with a specified delay is difficult, but not entirely impossible.
-Setting a tick delay would involve using Command Timers to incrementally count up every tick (to a certain point), and executing at certain scores along the file.
+Running commands with a specified delay in a function would involve using scoreboard timers to incrementally count up every tick (to a certain point), and executing at certain scores along the file.
+You may refer to [Scoreboard Timers](https://wiki.bedrock.dev/commands/scoreboard-timers.html) system to learn how to set it up.

 ## Creating a Function